K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Example: ARMA and ARFIMA models

+It is noteworthy that the $|d|^2$-term in the K\"ahler potential can be divergent when $m\ge1$.
 One way of making finite complex cepstrum norms is to limit the range of $m$ to $m <1$.
 In this range of $m$, the weighted complex cepstrum norm of the ARFIMA model with $\omega_s=s^m$ becomes finite.
 When weighted complex cepstrum norms are convergent, the K\"ahler potential of the K\"ahler-ARFIMA geometry is decomposed into the following terms:

 where $Li_t$ is the polylogarithm of order $t$.